yunpeng1234/tp/docs/UserGuide2101.md

 If you want to exit the program, type `exit`.

-### Saving the data

-Intern Watcher data is saved after any command.
-There is no need for you to save manually.

-### Editing the data file

-Intern Watcher saves data as a JSON file `[JAR file location]/data/internwatcher.json`.
-Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, Intern Watcher will discard all data and start with an empty data file at the next run.
 </div>